rherbst123/FieldMuseumParser/README.md

 1. For URL's of images: URL's must lead to full size image directly.
 (Find example in inputs/image URL test.txt)

 2. API key File: As of version 1.0 Only Anthropics Claude is usable.
+(Must be in .txt file)

 3. Prompts in Inputs/Prompts.
 Dropdown will refresh after choosing folder.